 Toxic Relationship Support Group – Boundaries of Steel

-We are accepting requests to join future groups: At this time the next groups will begin Friday, June 25, 2021 and Tuesday, June 29, 2021 – please send us a request soon as the groups tend to fill up very fast!
+We are accepting requests to join future groups: At this time the next groups will begin Tuesday, July 13, 2021 and Friday, July 9, 2021 – please send us a request soon as the groups tend to fill up very fast!
+There is currently only one seat left in each of these groups.

 This toxic relationship support group is for people who are in a relationship with a person with qualities that you might consider toxic, narcissistic, abusive, or harmful; or who have been in the past.
 We hope to help you strengthen your self and your relationship skills, and we’ve called it Boundaries of Steel.
 That is possibly the most important skill you need – strong boundaries.